 Established at American University, Washington College of Law in 1989, EJF is a non-profit, student run organization.
 Throughout the school year, EJF raises money and collects donations from students, faculty, staff, and the business community to fund grants for WCL students who have secured positions with public interest organizations and demonstrated a committment to the Equal Justice Foundation.
 All proceeds are directly distributed to WCL students; no money is used for overhead.

-Since the summer of 1993, when WCL first awarded five students EJF fellowships, EJF has awarded 565 students fellowships, totaling $1,919,000.
+Since the summer of 1993, when WCL first awarded five students EJF fellowships, EJF has awarded over 750 students fellowships, totaling $2,739,000.
 The largest number of fellowships, 84, was awarded for the summer of 2011.
 These fellowships would not have been possible without the support of the greater WCL community or EJF's annual Public Interest Auction.

-Grant applications to be due the second week of April!
+Grant applications to be due in the Spring of 2015!